luraess/geo-hpc-course/README.md

 If it applies, follow the instructions provided on the course's private channel.

 #### Julia quick start
 In general, clone this repo (or download it otherwise) to run the example [/scripts/](/scripts/) and access the draft [/scripts/](/scripts/) to be completed during the course.
 Solutions or "cheat-sheets" can be found in the [/solutions/](/solutions/) folder.
 The examples rely on 3 main Julia modules, `Plots.jl` (and `PyPlot.jl`) and `CUDA.jl`.
-The XPU example requires [ParallelStencil.jl] to be installed.
-The MPI examples require `MPI.jl` to be installed and the multi-XPU scripts rquire [ImplicitGlobalGrid.jl].
+The XPU examples require [ParallelStencil.jl] to be installed.
+The MPI examples require `MPI.jl` to be installed.
+The multi-XPU scripts require [ImplicitGlobalGrid.jl] to be installed.

 There are two ways of executing a Julia script, from the Julia command window known as the [Julia REPL], or from the terminal shell directly.
 The MPI and multi-XPU examples need to be executed from the terminal shell.